 We offer information on civil and criminal legal options and offer support and accompaniment throughout the legal process.
 Click the button below for more details on our legal support services.

 Safe Harbors provides logistical and financial support for survivors in need of housing.
-This program is available to those that don't have a home domestic violence, sexual violence, and/or stalking, and the support is available for 12 to 18 months.
+This program has limited funding and may not always be available.

 Teen Specific Services